ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 1. End with the above and a thought you had: _Why would they keep this up and not just put me under some long term surveillance thing where I can at least act like I'm not aware of them?_ -- now I'm pretty sure it had something to do with Netflix and Razzlekhan more than any internal implications, but, anyway, end the section and final chapter with that thought before getting to LR.
 # Pt 2.5 - A flash to the future

+> DEFINITIONS OF INTELLIGENCE TERMS.
+INTERNATIONAL TERRORIST ACTIVITIES: Terroris[m] is the calculated use of violence, or the threat of violence, to attain political goals through fear, intimidation or coercion. - [CIA Intelligence Defintions from 1977](https://www.cia.gov/readingroom/docs/CIA-RDP91M00696R000200050015-4.pdf)

+> Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me. -Psalm 23:4

 ### Somewhere near the end of July, in my bathroom, with the door open, with my ipad out, reading random things about computers or guitars until I worked up the swerve to masturabte to internet porn

 _Jesus christ that thing is big.
 Where did it come from?_